 The first step to a good essay is a “literature search”.
-The goal of this, whether conducted with the aid of an academic library or in the wild with “merely” the Internet to help, is two-fold:
+Researching essays well is vital to getting good grades.
+The goal of research, whether conducted with the aid of an academic library or in the wild with “merely” the Internet to help, is two-fold:

-- to get an overview of the topic and if you do not have a narrow topic set for you to identify a precise topic on which to write (see below)
+- to get an overview of the topic.
+If you do not have a narrow topic set for you, also to identify a precise topic to write about (see below).

-- to begin collecting resources, useful resources are of two sorts:
+- to begin collecting resources (researching the essay).
+Useful resources are of two sorts:

-- Simple overviews of a broad topic (we called them “Noddy guides” when I was young ;-) Articles on the topic in specialised dictionaries or encyclopedias are usually good possibilities.1 A good noddy guide will help you gain a broad context of what experts have said and are saying about the topic.
-It will also probably help you to identify a narrower topic within the broad topic which is subject to debate and so might make a good topic on which to write.2
+- Simple overviews of a broad topic.
+(We called them “Noddy guides” when I was young ;-) Articles on the topic in specialised dictionaries or encyclopedias are usually good possibilities.
+A good noddy guide will help you gain a broad context of what experts have said and are saying about the topic.
+It will also probably help you to identify a narrower topic within the broad topic.
+Pick something scholars are debating.
+It will make a good topic to write on.

-- Specialist works you also need works written by specialists, often these are journal articles, but (in theology and biblical studies at least) will also include chapters from books3 focused on your narrow topic.
-As you search you should not read everything but glance through the works getting an idea what each is about.
-Gradually you will get a sense of which are the “best” works in the area, they are the ones that are mentioned in bibliographies and footnotes by other authors more often.
-They are the ones you will prioritise for reading later, and may be the only ones to reach the final bibliography for the essay – quality is usually better than qualtity in bibliographies.
+- Specialist works.
+You also need works written by specialists.
+Often these are journal articles, but (in theology and biblical studies at least) will also include chapters from books focused on your narrow topic.
+As you search you should not read everything.
+Glance through the works getting an idea what each is about.
+Gradually you will get a sense of which are the “best” works in the area.
+They are the ones other authors’ bibliographies and footnotes mention by more often.
+You should prioritise these for reading later.
+They may be the only ones you put in the final bibliography for the essay.
+Quality is usually better than quantity in bibliographies.

 Beginning to sketch out the field

-The overview(s) you found should begin to give you an understanding of the topic and (hopefully) the issues that have been/are being debated in this area.
-At this stage one goal is to produce a provisional title for your essay.
-The title should (if you have a choice) should be short and identify a narrower area within the broad topic on which you will focus.
-(If you are working with a set title, unless the rubric demands that you offer a broad overview, you should create a private title that identifies the focus – within the official title – that you will give to your essay.
+The overview(s) you found should begin to give you an understanding of the topic.
+They will point you to the issues that scholars debate in this area.
+At this stage, you aim to produce a provisional title for your essay.
+The title should (if you have a choice) be short, and identify a narrower area within the broad topic.
+(If you are working with a set title, unless the rubric demands that you offer a broad overview, you should create a private title that identifies the focus – within the official title.
+So, you will give to your essay a sharp focus.

 Draft summary and conclusion

-When you have your defined area or issue to address try to write a first draft of a one paragraph (unless it is a long essay) summary of the relevant information or the sub-issues in dispute.
+When you have your defined area or issue to address, try to write a first draft of one paragraph summary of the relevant information, or the issues in dispute.
 This should suggest a provisional conclusion.
 (Usually in writing such a summary one side or other of the issue will seem weightier or more attractive.)

 Now revise your summary paragraph.
 The first sentence should define the areas or issue.
 The last should present a conclusion.
-In between the sentences should each address one thing, and together they should present the arguments and sorts of evidence that lead to the conclusion.
+In between the sentences should each address one thing.
+Together they present the arguments and sorts of evidence that lead to your conclusion.

-This summary paragraph will provide the structure of your essay, and may provide also its opening.
-At this stage, indeed until the essay is finished, it is provisional and can be edited whenever you fins a need.
+This summary paragraph will provide the structure of your essay.
+It may provide also give you its opening.
+At this stage, indeed until the essay is finished, it is provisional and can be edited whenever you find a need.

 Researching the specialised works

-At this stage you begin to read the specialised works you prioritised.
+Now, you can begin to read the specialised works you prioritised earlier.
 While you may read short articles from start to finish any longer work should be read following the sort of process outlined here.
-Note taking will be covered in the next post..
-Here it is sufficient to say that you should focus on getting information, arguments, and ideas that will help you fill out the sentences of your summary – so you are looking for material that relates to the special topics of each sentence.
+Note taking will be covered in the another post..
+Here it is sufficient to say that you should focus on getting relevant information, arguments, and ideas.
+They will help you fill out the sentences of your summary.
+So you are looking for material that relates to the special topics of each sentence.

 Wikipedia is often a useful place to start, but many scholars depreciate its use.
 Lack of expert editorial control may allow inaccuracies or ignorant bias in some articles.
-If you use Wikipedia as your first read do not cite it, but make sure that the information or ideas it gives you can be sourced from works of conventional scholarship.
+If you use Wikipedia as your first read, you should still not cite it.
+So, make sure that the information or ideas it gave you can be sourced from works of conventional scholarship.
 (This is not merely pandering to scholarly prejudice, but simple prudence, remember Wikipedia does not have expert editorial control and so is more likely to contain errors or serious bias without supporting arguments and evidence.)
-Because of ow Wikipedia is produced its articles are NOT usually useful in providing an outline for your essay (see above).
+Because of how Wikipedia is produced its articles are NOT usually useful in providing an outline for your essay (see above).

-Other Internet material (not counting scholarly journals and books that you can access via Internet) should be treated with greater suspicion than material found in an academic library.
-Librarians act as filters removing works that lack scholarly quality (nb. this is more true of academic libraries and less true of public libraries).
-The Internet has no such selectivity, you can access any and all sorts of rubbish as well as works of real quality.
-If you use the Internet (including Google Books as it has little such filtering) you must assume responsibility for this selectivity for yourself.
+Other Internet material.You should treat Internet sources with greater suspicion than material found in an academic library.
+Articles from online scholarly journals, databases and books may be exceptions.
+However, librarians act as filters removing works that lack scholarly quality.
+(Nb. this is more true of academic libraries and less true of public libraries.)
+The Internet has no such selectivity.
+You can access any and all sorts of rubbish as well as works of real quality.
+If you use the Internet (including Google Books as it has little such filtering) you must assume responsibility for this selectivity yourself.
 Look for works with a scholarly air.
 Signs to look for include:

-- authors associated with reputable institutions (and who work in the field of study they write about)4 or who have a solid CV
+- authors associated with reputable institutions (and who work in the field of study they write about) or who have a solid CV

-- arguments and evidence – works that simply state conclusions are of little value, scholarship NEVER rests on assertions of authority, but always on arguments and evidence
+- arguments and evidence – Works that simply state conclusions are of little value.
+Real scholarship NEVER rests on assertions of authority, but always on arguments and evidence.